aksommerville/upsy-downsy/README.md

 ## TODO

+- ASAP:
+- [ ] Platforms.
+- [x] Hammer.
+- [ ] Water.
+- [ ] Crocodile.
+Moves just like the rabbit, keep them apart.
+- [ ] Hawk.
+Eats rabbit if he stands still.
+- [ ] Static horizontal flamethrower.
+- After game logic stable:
+- [ ] Sound effects.
 - [ ] Refine background music.
 Currently all one wave, and probly we should fine-tune the Off times.
-- [ ] Sound effects.
-- [x] Eat the carrot.
-- [x] Stage storage.
-- Other gimmicks:
-- - [ ] Hammer.
-- - [ ] Water.
-- - [ ] Rolling balls.
-- - [ ] Crocodile.
-Moves just like the rabbit, keep them apart.
-- - [ ] Hawk.
-Eats rabbit if he stands still.
-- - [ ] Static horizontal flamethrower.
+- [ ] Final scenes.
 - [ ] Proper content for status bar.
 - [ ] Scorekeeping.
+- [ ] Decoration and verbiage for Itch page.